citrus/spree_wholesale/README.md

     rake spree_wholesale:assume_wholesale_prices

-This will assume 66% wholesale mark off.
+This will assume 66% wholesale discount.

-If you'd like run tests: (TO DO: Write some more tests)
+If you'd like run tests, install from the source, the run:

     cd your/spree/project/spree_wholesale
     rake

+(TO DO: Write some more tests!)